 Criteria JORC Code Explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 The Companies tenements both granted (5), and applications (2) are shown in the map below.
 All RRL tenements or applications are 100% owned by RRL.
 All the tenements are within the Department of Conservation (DoC) estate.
-Minimum Impact Activity (MIA) Access Agreements have been issued by DoC for Alexander River, Big River and Lyel and Reefton South.
-DoC Access Agreements (AA) that allow drilling have been granted for Alexander River (47 drill pads) and Big River (12 drill pads).
+Minimum Impact Activity (MIA) Access Agreements have been issued by DoC for Alexander River, Big River and Lyell and Reefton South.
+DoC Access Agreements (AA) that allow drilling have been granted for Alexander River (47 drill pads), Big River (12 drill pads) and Golden Point (22 pads).
 Variations to the AA's are require for additional drill sites.
-An AA for Golden Point has been applied for and is being processed by DoC.
+An AA variation for an additional 28 pads has been applied for at Big River.

 Criteria JORC Code Explanation Commentary Geology Deposit type, geological setting and style of mineralisation.
 Gold mineralisation in the Reefton Goldfield is structurally controlled; the formation of the different deposit types is interpreted to be due to focussing of the same hydrothermal fluid into different structural settings during a single gold mineralisation event, however, some of the deposits (e.g. Globe-Progress, Big River) appear to have been re-worked, with gold and sulphide mineral remobilisation having occurred during a later phase of brittle deformation.
 In general, two end members of mineralisation styles exist, the "Blackwater Style" is comprised of relatively undeformed quartz lodes; whilst the "Globe-Progress Style" comprises highly deformed quartz - pug breccia material with a halo of disseminated sulphide mineralisation.
 Three main structural deposit types appear to occur in the Reefton Goldfield.
 The Globe-Progress deposit occupies a distinct structural setting, where there is a clear break in the continuity and tightness of early folding.
 This break defines the east-west striking Globe-Progress shear zone.
-The fault structure has allowed dilation and quartz vein deposition more or less contemporaneously with shearing, hydrothermal alteration, and low-grade mineralisation of the wall rocks.
+The fault splays off the Oriental-General Gordon shear zone.
+The geometry of the fault structure has allowed dilation and quartz vein deposition more or less contemporaneously with shearing, hydrothermal alteration, and low-grade mineralisation of the wall rocks.
 The broad disseminated mineralisation that now surrounds the Globe-Progress ore body is thought to have been formed by later movement on fault planes, in the presence of fluids, which led to some mobilisation and recrystallisation of metals and formed the halo of mineralised country rock.
 The Big River deposit shows similar paragenesis to Globe-Progress, except for the fact that the disseminated sulphide halo is not as extensive.
 The second structural deposit type hosts most gold deposits i.e. Big River South, Scotia, Gallant and Crushington, however, these are typically small, narrow, steeply-plunging and consequently generally sub-economic.
-These deposits have formed in reverse shear zones that are parallel or sub-parallel to cleavage and bedding.
-The attitude of these depo
+These deposits have formed in reverse shear zones that are